-5. The simplified, straightforward approach to discovery reflected in Section 17(c)-(e) is premised on the affirmative duty of the parties to cooperate in the prompt and efficient completion of discovery.
+4. The simplified, straightforward approach to discovery reflected in section 17(c)-(e) is premised on the affirmative duty of the parties to cooperate in the prompt and efficient completion of discovery.
 The standard for decision in particular cases is left to the arbitrator.
-The intent of Section 17, similar to Section 8(b) which allows arbitrators to issue provisional remedies, is to grant arbitrators the power and flexibility to ensure that the discovery process is fair and expeditious.
+The intent of section 17, similar to section 8(b) which allows arbitrators to issue provisional remedies, is to grant arbitrators the power and flexibility to ensure that the discovery process is fair and expeditious.

-- 6. In Section 17 most of the references involve "parties to the arbitration proceeding."
+5. In section 17 most of the references involve "parties to the arbitration proceeding."
 However, sometimes arbitrations involve outside, third parties who may be required to give testimony or produce documents.
-Section 17(c) has been changed so that the arbitrator should take the interests of such "affected persons" into account in determining whether and to what extent discovery is appropriate and Section 17(b) has been broadened so that a "witness" who is not a party can request the arbitrator to allow that person's testimony to be presented at the hearing by deposition if that person is unable to attend the hearing. - 7.
-The Drafting Committee has made clear in Section 17(d) that if an arbitrator allows discovery, the arbitrator has the authority to issue subpoenas for a discovery proceeding such as a deposition.
-This issue was raised during the first reading of the RUAA at the 1999 Annual Meeting.
-It has become a more important matter as a result of the recent holding in COMSAT Corp. v.
+Section 17(c) provides that the arbitrator should take the interests of such "affected persons" into account in determining whether and to what extent discovery is appropriate.
+Section 17(b) has been broadened so that a "witness" who is not a party can request the arbitrator to allow that person's testimony to be presented at the hearing by deposition if that person is unable to attend the hearing.

+6. Section 17(d) explicitly states that if an arbitrator allows discovery, the arbitrator has the authority to issue subpoenas for a discovery proceeding such as a deposition.
+This issue has become particularly important as a result of the holding in COMSAT Corp. v.
 National Science Foundation, 190 F.3d 269 (4th Cir.
-1999), in which the court found that under similar language in the FAA as that in the UAA arbitrators did not have power to issue subpoenas to non-parties to produce materials prior to the arbitration hearing.
-This holding is contrary to that of three federal district court opinions under the FAA which have enforced arbitral subpoenas for prehearing discovery so that arbitrators could make a full and fair determination.
+1999), in which the Fourth Circuit Court of Appeals found that, under language in the FAA similar to that in section 7 of the UAA, arbitrators did not have power to issue subpoenas to non-parties to produce materials prior to the arbitration hearing.
+This holding is contrary to that of three federal district court opinions under the FAA that have enforced arbitral subpoenas for prehearing discovery so that arbitrators could make a full and fair determination.
 Amgen, Inc. v.
-Kidney Center of Delaware County, 879 F. Supp.
+Kidney Ctr. of Delaware County, 879 F. Supp.
 878 (N.D.
 Ill.
 1995); Meadows Indemnity Co. v.
 Nutmeg Ins.
 Co., 157 F.R.D.
 42 (M.D.
 Tenn.
 1994); Stanton v.
 Paine Webber Jackson & Curtis, Inc., 685 F. Supp.
 1241 (S.D.
-Fl.
+Fla.
 1988).
-However, in Integrity Ins.
-Co. v.
-American Centennial Ins.
-Co., 885 F. Supp.
-69 (S.D.N.Y.
-1995), the court enforced a subpoena for documents of a nonparty but refused enforcement of a subpoena to depose that person because that would require the person to appear twice - once for the hearing and once for the deposition.
-Because of the unclear case law, the Drafting Committee clarified its intent that arbitrators have subpoena authority for discovery matters under the RUAA. - 8.
-Section 17(f) has been broadened to include witness fees for attending non-hearing depositions or discovery proceedings and has clarified this section to indicate that the same rules in civil actions apply to arbitration proceedings for compelling a person under subpoena to testify and the payment of witness fees.
+However, in Integrity Insurance Co. v.
+American Centennial Insurance Co., 885 F. Supp.
+69 (S.D.
+N.Y.
+1995), the court enforced a subpoena for documents of a nonparty but refused enforcement of a subpoena to depose that person because to do so would require the person to appear twice-once for the hearing and once for the deposition.
+Because of the unclear case law, section 17(d) specifically states that arbitrators have subpoena authority for discovery matters under the RUAA.

+7. Section 17(f) has been broadened to include witness fees for attending non-hearing depositions or discovery proceedings and indicates that the same rules in civil actions apply to arbitration proceedings for compelling a person under subpoena to testify and for compelling the payment of witness fees.